Transplantation (medicine)

+As of September 9, 2022, the United States reached one million cumulative transplants according to the Organ Procurement and Transplantation Network (OPTN), with kidneys being the most common globally.
+Challenges include global shortages, with only 10-20% of needs met, and inequities in access.
+Recent advances include xenotransplantation (e.g., clinical trials and case reports of genetically modified porcine organs implanted into humans that have provided early safety and feasibility data and identified important infectious and immunologic risks), machine perfusion, and normothermic ex-vivo perfusion systems that have extended preservation intervals and improved graft assessment prior to transplant.

 Types of transplant

 Autograft

-Autografts are the transplant of tissue to the same person.
+Autografts are the transplant of tissue to the same person (e.g., kidney for nutcracker syndrome or ex vivo liver resection for tumors) to minimize rejection.
 Sometimes this is done with surplus tissue, tissue that can regenerate, or tissues more desperately needed elsewhere (examples include skin grafts, vein extraction for CABG, etc.).
 Sometimes an autograft is done to remove the tissue and then treat it or the person before returning it (examples include stem cell autograft and storing blood in advance of surgery).
-In a rotationplasty, a distal joint is used to replace a more proximal one; typically a foot or ankle joint is used to replace a knee joint.
-The person's foot is severed and reversed, the knee removed, and the tibia joined with the femur.
+Autografts involve transplanting tissue within the same individual, such as skin for burns or veins for bypass surgery; rotationplasty relocates a foot/ankle to replace a knee in cancer cases.
+No immunosuppression needed due to genetic identity.

 Allograft and allotransplantation

 An allograft is a transplant of an organ or tissue between two genetically non-identical members of the same species.
 Most human tissue and organ transplants are allografts.
 Due to the genetic difference between the organ and the recipient, the recipient's immune system will identify the organ as foreign and attempt to destroy it, causing transplant rejection.
 The risk of transplant rejection can be estimated by measuring the panel-reactive antibody level.